Learn to Draw by Putting Things into Perspective

 With two-point perspective, these vertical lines remain straight up and down perpendicular to the ground plane.
 With three-point perspective, the vantage point either looks down or up at the subject.
 Instead of vertical lines, it has a third set of orthogonal lines that converge at a third vanishing point.

 Atmospheric perspective, also called aerial perspective, conveys depth through variations of values (lights and darks), colors and clarity of elements.
 Foreground elements in a composition have greater value contrasts, more intense colors and greater definition of details.
 With distance, the values and colors become neutral, the details are less defined and the elements take on a dull blue-gray appearance.

 Atmospheric perspective occurs because particles in the air, such as water vapor and smog, affect what is seen.
 Forms viewed from a distance are not as defined and have less contrast because there are more particles in the atmosphere between the forms and the viewer.
 Likewise, the wavelengths of color are affected by distance.
 Blues bounce around, whereas the longer color wavelengths are not affected by particles in the same way.
 The result is that the blues remain more visible than the other colors in the spectrum.

-Values.
-Values are the lights and darks of a composition.
+The values are the lights and darks of a composition.
 Intrinsic to atmospheric perspective, values can influence the impression of depth in a scene.
 Highly contrasting values tend to appear forward of values with little contrast.

-Lighting.
 The lighting of a scene affects shadows and values of forms.
 It can also affect how those forms are perceived.